nakamorg/nakamorg.github.io/blogs/2024-10-09-the-internet-today.md

 6. Your friend takes it out and reads it.

 :::warning
 Fortunately, all these middlemen do not read your letters.
-But they can, without you or your friend knowing.
+But they can, without you or your friend even knowing.
 So always encrypt those letters if you are sending something sensitive.
 :::

 The internet or computer networks work in a similar fashion.
 You attach the destination address to your packet and send it to your router, which forwards it to its neighbor and so on until the destination is reached.